bitextor/bicleaner/README.md

 Moreover, **`lmplz`, the command to train a KenLM language model must be in `PATH`**.
 See https://github.com/kpu/kenlm for instructions about its compilation and installation.

 In principle, if you want to use Bicleaner to clean a partially noisy corpus, it could be difficult to find a corpus made solely of noisy sentences.
-Fortunately, Bicleaner contains a set of heuristic rules that can be used to extract very noisy sentences from a corpus.
+Fortunately, there are two options available with Bicleaner:

 ### Extracting noisy sentences from an existing corpus with heuristic rules

-Given a parallel corpus, you can extract some of its noisiest sentences using heuristic rules by running the following command:
+Given a parallel corpus, you use `bicleaner-hardrules` to extract some of its noisiest sentences using heuristic rules by running the following command:

 ```bash
   bicleaner-hardrules [-h]